 Gee-ah-met-tree

 Sure worries me,

 It's angles and it's vertices

 Appear to be just so much cheese

 And crackers.

 My Latin, too

 Such things can do

 To disturb my peace of mind;

 You see I'm sometimes far behind

 The others.

 Ancient history

 Is hard on me.

 It grays my hair,

 It makes me cough,

 So violently.

 To English class

 I dread to pass,

 For I find I'm short

 One book report.
-Gee-ah-met-tree For I find I in ...
-One book report.

 Oh, cruelty!!

+-Anne Sophomore